heyx3/K1LL/README.md

 ##Documentation##

-The engine used is [Manbil](https://github.com/heyx3/Manbil), available here on Git.
+The framework used for K1LL is [Manbil](https://github.com/heyx3/Manbil), available here on Git.
 The documentation for the engine is available in [a different Git repo](https://github.com/heyx3/ManbilDocumentation).

 ##Credits/License##

-K1LL and Manbil Engine created and owned by William Manning, 2013-2015.
+K1LL and Manbil are created and owned by William Manning, 2013-2016.
 The engine is available under the [Creative Commons 3.0 Attribution license](https://creativecommons.org/licenses/by/3.0/us/).
 K1LL source and content is available under the [Creative Commons 3.0 Attribution Non-Commercial license](https://creativecommons.org/licenses/by-nc/3.0/).